pawel-kuznik/theatre/README.md

-# theater.js
+# theatre.js

-theathre.js is a rendering library built on top of three.js.
-It creates an opinionated framework for creating scenes, manages actors, lights, camera, and input.
-This is mostly useful for my own games and rendering needs.
+theatre.js is a rendering library built on top of three.js.
+It creates an opinionated scaffolding for scenes, actors, lights, camera, and input.
+The library is meant for my own games.

 ## How to get started?